 By focusing on problems common to more than one user, you ensure that you get the most bang for your buck in making changes and fixing the site.
 This is also why running a test with one user is insufficient.

 Conversely, to save time and money, you shouldn’t test with more than 5 users per round of testing.
-By the fourth or fifth user you’ll already know the main issues the site has and having the same problems highlighted another half dozen times isn’t productive.
+By the fourth or fifth user, you’ll already know the main issues the site has and having the same problems highlighted another half dozen times isn’t productive.

 The problems the moderator will discover can usually be categorized by WiderFunnel’s classic LIFT model of conversion optimization:

-- Anxiety: How design -security reassurances, layout- and content -answering questions, social proof- affect trustworthiness.
+- Anxiety: How to design -security reassurances, layout- and content -answering questions, social proof- affect trustworthiness.
 Reduce anxiety to lift the conversion plane.

 - Distraction: The page features too many eye-catching elements.
 Focus is drawn away from the page’s main purpose.
 Reduce distraction for more lift.